julianlk522/julianlk.com/content/tech-qna.md

 #### If creating table indexes speeds up reads, why not always create an index for every column?

 1. Consumes more RAM.
-Exceeding RAM limit of your computer or virtual machine means frequently swapping to / from disk storage, which is slow and possibly expensive (certainly when using a cloud provider).
+Exceeding RAM limit of your computer or virtual machine means frequently swapping to / from disk storage, which is slow and possibly expensive.
 2. Slows write / delete times.
 Each index needs to be updated along with its associated columns to stay synced.

 #### Why _does_ creating a table index improve read performance?
 Is the table's primary key not already an index in the traditional sense?